mikaeelkhalid/gcp-terraform-monitoring-logging/README.md

 # GCP Terraform Monitoring and Logging

 This repository provides Terraform modules for setting up alerting, monitoring, logging and dashboarding on Google Cloud Platform (GCP) using Google Cloud Monitoring (formerly Stackdriver).
-These modules help you configure logging, monitoring, alerting policies, and dashboards efficiently.
+These modules help you getting started to configure logging, monitoring, alerting policies, and dashboards efficiently.

 ## Table of Contents
 - [Introduction](#introduction)